CBN and THC are both commonly used for sleep, anxiety, pain, and general relaxation.

 A study of 124 people found that THC allowed patients with neuropathic pain to reduce their doses of opioids [5].

 Because of its sedative effects, CBN is best for promoting physical comfort at night.
-THC, on the other hand, creates effects that make it more amenable to daytime use.
+THC, on the other hand, creates effects that make it better for daytime use.

 CBN and THC create a better high

 A 1975 study found that a CBN-THC combination will render a greater psychoactive effect than THC alone [6].
-However, anecdotal evidence also suggests that CBN may reduce the anxiety and paranoia sometimes caused by THC.
+Anecdotal evidence also suggests that CBN may reduce the anxiety and paranoia sometimes caused by THC.

 Side Effects of Taking CBN and THC Together